danielcorin/blog/content/posts/2023/auto-gpt.md

 >
 > Goal 2: Decide on 2 main courses
 >
-> Goal 3: Decide of 2 desserts
+> Goal 3: Decide on 2 desserts
 >
 > Goal 4: Make a grocery list with all needed ingredients
 >